Consultation process

 The four stages of public consultation are:

-In accordance with section 42 of the Electoral Act 1992, the Queensland Redistribution Commission invites suggestions relating to the redistribution, including changes to the electoral boundaries and/or district names.
+In accordance with section 42 of the Electoral Act 1992, the Queensland Redistribution Commission invited suggestions relating to the redistribution, including changes to the electoral boundaries and/or district names.

-The Commission has published a discussion paper to provide information for those making submissions.
+The Commission published a discussion paper to provide information for those making submissions.

 The proposed redistribution will be published, and objections will be invited.